Nimo

 Metals below hydrogen in the reactivity series usually do not produce hydrogen gas with dilute acids.

-Concentrated oxidising acids can undergo different redox pathways and may not yield H2.
+Concentrated oxidising acids can have different redox pathways and may not yield H2.

 Built with v0